Like any recipe it all starts with good ingredients:

 Weatherchannel, LIVE on Groundhog Day, February 2018

-Since 2014 the annual International Sand Art Competition takes place on the largest privately owned beach in Key West at the Casa Marina , A Waldorf Astoria Resort.
+Since 2014 the International Sand Art Competition has taken place four times on the largest privately owned beach in Key West at the Casa Marina , A Waldorf Astoria Resort.
 World renowned sand sculptors compete against each other for fame, glory and prize money.

 Watch the segment on Art Loft about the first edition.